-Description and orientations of the prize
+Description of the prize

 Every two (2) years, the Jean-Paul-L’Allier Prize for Heritage is awarded by the Organization of World Heritage Cities (OWHC) to one of its member cities in good standing.

 The award highlights an achievement related to the conservation, enhancement or good management of a living urban ensemble or property within an urban context thanks, in part, to the commitment of its local communities.
 The urban ensemble or property must be located within the territory of an OWHC member city inscribed on the World Heritage List.